DianQK/Flix/README.md

 }
 ```

-or just implement protocol `UniqueAnimatableTableViewProvider`:
+or just implement the protocol `UniqueAnimatableTableViewProvider`:

 ```swift
 class ProfileProvider: UniqueAnimatableTableViewProvider {